cariberrii/README-generator/README.md

   * [Questions](#questions)

   ## Description
-  SHFOEIGHLSHLRG
+  This is a command-line application which quickly generates a professional README for a new project.

   ## Installation
   npm install

   ## Usage
-  install dependencies
+  Install dependencies (Inquirer)

   ## License
   This project is covered under the MIT license.
 For more information, click on the license badge at the top of this file.

   ## Contributing
-  fork and pull request
+  Fork repo and generate a pull request.

   ## Tests
   npm test